yakivy/dupin/README.md

 ### Effectful validation

-For example you want to allow only using of limited list of names and they are stored in the database:
+For example, you want to allow only using of limited list of names and they are stored in the database:
 ```scala
 import scala.concurrent.Future